Data Scientist - Researcher (Asst. Prof.-Level)

 The tool creates integrative heatmaps of patterns in the entire measured lipidome.
 The package can be installed in R with the command 'install.packages("lipidomeR")'.
 See lipidomeR.org for reproducible examples, the manuscript preprint for guidance on the systematic interpretion of the results, and CRAN for documentation of the tool.

-I am a data scientist with a background in machine learning and computational sciences, and a specific focus in digital human health.
+I am a data scientist with a background in machine learning and computational sciences, and a specific focus in molecular medicine.

 While based in Stockholm, I work as researcher at the academic level of Assistant Professor at Steno Diabetes Center Copenhagen (SDCC).
 SDCC is the largest center of diabetes treatment in Scandinavia and it is funded by the Novo Nordisk Foundation.

-I am affiliated with the Systems Medicine research group, where I work as a bioinformatics and biostatistics specialist to process, analyze, visualize and understand complex omics data from the small molecule profiling platforms managed by the team.
+I am affiliated with the Translational Type 1 Diabetes Research group, where I work as a bioinformatics and biostatistics specialist to process, analyze, visualize and understand complex omics data from the small molecule profiling platforms managed by the group.
+Moreover, I work 30 % as data science consultant to the Clinical and Translational Research Department in a single-handed advisory responsibility to 150+ researchers in five research groups.

 During my career, I have acquired an in-depth knowledge of computational methods for data-driven analysis as well as a broad understanding of application areas in health and clinical research.
 Lately, the focus of my work has been in the development and application of computational methods for studying biomarkers of diabetes, its development, treatment and complications.

-In my current position, I have set up extensive computational pipelines for a streamlined processing, analysis and visualization of data from the team’s omics profiling platforms.
-While I continue to develop these solutions, I collaborate with medical professionals, chemists and biostatisticians to help them understand complex research data and to uncover novel insights from measured molecular profiles in large clinical studies.
+At SDCC, I have set up extensive computational pipelines for a streamlined processing, analysis and visualization of data from the team’s omics profiling platforms.
+While I continue to develop these solutions, I collaborate with clinicians, chemists, biologists and statisticians to help them understand complex research data and to uncover novel insights from measured molecular profiles in large clinical studies.

-Between 2016 and 2017, I worked with Prof. Lars Ove Dragsted and M.D.
-Prof. Peter Rossing, with whom I continue to collaborate in some of my largest collaborative projects -- the PROFIL study and the PROTON project.
+Between 2016 and 2017, I was supervised by Prof. Lars Ove Dragsted and M.D.
+Prof. Peter Rossing, with whom I continue to collaborate on the PROFIL cohort and the PROTON project.
 I started my post-doctoral career in 2015 by working with Dr. Matej Orešič on novel lipidomics profiling projects.

 I completed a PhD (Doctor of Science in Technology) from Aalto University and Helsinki Institute for Information Technology in 2014.
 For my doctoral research, I was privileged to work with Academy Prof. Samuel Kaski on Bayesian models for data integration across measurement domains, organisms and time points, in what is nowadays known as the Probabilistic Machine Learning research group.